kingcons/cl-6502/README.md

 * Using Quicklisp: For local development, git clone this repository into the ```local-projects``` subdirectory of quicklisp.

 To run the tests, after you've loaded *cl-6502* just run ```(asdf:oos 'asdf:test-op 'cl-6502)```.
+You may need to ```(ql:quickload 'cl-6502-tests)``` to ensure that the fiveam dependency is satisfied first.
 There is a dearth of tests at the moment but there will be more soon as the design has recently solidified.